An Analysis of Ensemble Sampling: A regret bound for ensemble sampling

 Theorem \ref{thm:ES regret} represents the first rigorously proved regret bound that ensures some degree of robustness in application of ES to a nontrivial bandit problem.
-A limitation is that the result applies only to the linear bandit with Gaussian prior distribution and likelihood function, which admits tractable application of exact TS.
-Nevertheless, this result represents a beginning to the theory of ES, offering hope that the approach is sound and analyses might be extended to broader problem classes in the future.
-In the remainder of this section, we compare our regret bound to others presented in closely related literature.
+One limitation is that the second term $(b)$ in our regret bound depends on the action set size $K$ since our current analysis uses the method of (finite) types \citep{cover2006elements}, which might not be tight for linear bandit.
+We conjecture that the second term $(b)$ can be improved to be only dependent of the dimension $d$.
+Another limitation is that the result applies only to the linear bandit with Gaussian prior distribution and likelihood function, which admits tractable application of exact TS.
+Nevertheless, this result represents a beginning of the theory of ES, suggesting that the approach is sound and the analysis might be extended to broader problem classes.

-\paragraph{Comparison with the regret bound on TS} The regret bound in Theorem~\ref{thm:ES regret} consists of two terms.
-The first term (a) is exactly the regret bound achieved by TS with exact posterior \citep{JMLR:v17:14-087}.
-Note that $\H(A_*)$ is the entropy of the optimal action $A_*$ and we always have $\H(A_*)\leq \log K$.
-As discussed in \citet{JMLR:v17:14-087}, this term is order optimal.
-On the other hand, the second term (b) is an incremental term and accounts for posterior distribution mismatch.
-Recall that $M$ is the number of models used by ES, and $\kappa$ depends on $K$, the noise variance $\sigma^2$, prior mean vector $\mu_0$, and prior covariance matrix $\Sigma_0$.
-Note that asymptotically, as $M\to\infty$, the second term converges to $0$ and the regret bound in Theorem \ref{thm:ES regret} reduces to that of TS with exact posterior.
-Moreover, even when $M$ is finite and satisfies $M\geq {KT}/{d}$, the regret bound in Theorem~\ref{thm:ES regret} has the same order as that of TS in terms of $K$ and $T$, up to logarithmic factors.
+\paragraph{Comparison with the regret bound for TS} The regret bound in Theorem~\ref{thm:ES regret} consists of two terms.
+The first term $(a)$ is exactly the regret bound achieved by TS with exact posterior \citep{JMLR:v17:14-087}.
+Since the action set size is $K$, the entropy of the optimal action $\H(A_*)\leq \log K$, and as discussed in \citet{JMLR:v17:14-087}, when the prior is informative, $\H(A_*)\ll\log K$.
+Therefore, the first term $(a)$ is order optimal and improves upon the worst-case regret bound achieved by other algorithms, e.g., upper confidence bound type algorithms.
+On the other hand, the second term $(b)$ is an incremental term and accounts for posterior mismatch.
+Note that as the ensemble size $M$ approaches infinity, the second term $(b)$ converges to zero and our regret bound for ES reduces to that for TS with exact posterior.
+Moreover, as long as the ensemble size $M$ reaches ${KT}/{d}$, our regret bound for ES has the same order as that for TS in terms of $T$ and $d$ (up to logarithmic factors).